By Jeff Backal

 Having a great team culture is the foundation of any high performance team.
 This goes beyond just having smart and talented team members, nor is it about what the team produces.
 Team Culture is about how the team works together as a cohesive unit.

 There are several step to creating a desired team culture, including; having the right team member, creating rituals, creating accountability… but for the purpose of this blog we are going to focus on the first step of the process, defining your teams culture.

 It is the responsibility of the manager or team leader to define the culture of their team, as opposed to being a collaborative process.
 Without a leader defining the desired culture, the team members will take control of the culture which can lead to unwanted drama.
 Once this is defined and communicated, the other steps can follow.

 Prior to defining your team’s culture, it is important to understand your organization’s mission (statement of purpose), vision (destination), values (set of operating principles) as well as the organizational culture.
 Once you truly understand these aspects of your organization, you can start aligning your team’s culture to that of the organization.

-Here are a few examples of behaviors that can be included in such a list:- Be candid
+Here are a few examples of behaviors that can be included in such a list:

 – Take ownership

 – Dramaless culture